hakimjazuli/html_scrambler/README.md

 ## version info

--   1.0.x custom classes uses named export, which when using this version dynamic import, it need to now exactly the name, which became a problem when you need to namespace the class with nested folder.
+-   **1.0.x** custom classes uses named export, which when using this version dynamic import, it need to now exactly the name, which became a problem when you need to namespace the class with nested folder.
--   2.x.x custom classes uses default export.
+-   **2.x.x** custom classes uses default export.
+-   **2.1.x** added set_b_next for compound instruction.